 Provides health insurance for the aged and for individuals determined to be disabled.
 Unlike Medicaid, Medicare is a social insurance program, not a means tested program.
 It consists of two components, Part A and Part B. Part A provides inpatient hospital coverage, skilled nursing home care, and home health care.
 Part B provides inpatient hospital services, out-patient hospital care, physical therapy, medical equipment, and prosthetic devices.
 Part B is voluntary, and a small monthly premium must be paid to maintain enrollment.
 Some people may be in dual eligibles with both Medicare and Medicaid

 Trusts created pursuant to legislation passed under the Omnibus Budget Reconciliation Act of 1993 (OBRA 93) and codified at 42 U.S.C. §1396p(d).
-OBRA Trusts include (d)(4)(A) Trusts, also called Disability or special needs trusts; (d)(4)(B) Trusts, also called Income or Miller Trusts; and (d)(4)(C) Trusts, also called Pooled Trusts.
+OBRA Trusts include (d)(4)(A) Trusts, also called first party or special needs trusts; (d)(4)(B) Trusts, also called Income or Miller Trusts; and (d)(4)(C) Trusts, also called Pooled Trusts.

-A term that is applicable when someone is receiving Medicaid benefits under the Institutional Care Program, which is the Medicaid program in New Jersey that helps pay for long term nursing home care.
-Everyone who receives long term care benefits is responsible for paying a portion of the overall cost.
+A term that is applicable when someone is receiving Medicaid benefits under the Institutional Care Program, the CCW or CCP, which are the Medicaid programs in New Jersey that help pay for long term nursing home care, or residential placements.
+Everyone who receives long term benefits is responsible for paying a portion of the overall cost.
 The portion that each person must pay, or their “patient responsibility”, or “contribution to care”.
 A “patient responsibility” is determined by adding all gross income together and then subtracting a personal needs allowance of $50.00.
 A “contribution to care” is approxinately one-third of the person’s income.
-The individual receiving long term care benefits must pay his or her patient responsibility each month, and Medicaid pays the remaining balance.
+The individual receiving long term care must pay his or her patient responsibility or contribution to care each month, and Medicaid and/or DDD pays the remaining balance.

 Social Disability Income (SSDI)

 An entitlement program that operates very much like Social Security old age and retirement benefits because eligibility is partially based on paying into the system for an appropriate number of quarters or collecting on a parent’s work history.
 If enough quarters have been paid, receipt of SSDI benefits is then conditioned on a determination of disability by the Social Security Administration rather than upon reaching retirement age.